Chris Villaire, CFP®

 This is the part that doesn't show up on a fee invoice.

 Most people don't realize they made a mistake until years later.
 You rolled your 401(k) into an IRA instead of a new employer plan and lost access to a backdoor Roth.
-You exercised your ISOs at the wrong time and triggered the alternative minimum tax.
+You missed out on years of potential tax deductions that could've reduced your tax bill.
+You weren't saving enough for retirement so now you need to work longer.
 You didn't update your beneficiary designations after getting married and your 401(k) is still going to your parents.

 None of these errors announce themselves at the time.
 They show up later, often when the cost to fix them is much higher than the original mistake would have been.